Murf-o/PuzzleSolver/README.md

 This program is able to solve your sliding block puzzle, in the fastest way possible!

-Algorithm used to achieve this: Breadth-Fist-Search.
+Algorithm used to achieve this: Breadth-First-Search.

 A user is able to create a puzzle using the front-end or is able to import their own.
 The rules on how to play are displayed on the front-end The back-end serves requests from the front-end.